26 January, 2026

 Group Gelitin, Vorm Fellows Function

-That to endure banality we reflexively and prophylactically endow it with a hierophantic aura, finding depth in nonsense, imputing revelation to flagrant acts of profanation (the secret of Duchamp's readymade).
+that to endure banality (the default condition of a desacralized world) we must find a way to endow banality with a hierophantic aura, finding depth in nonsense and heroism in profanation (the secret of Duchamp's readymade).

 Postmodernism is the idolatry of the profane, the consecration of desacration, the aestheticization of the anti-aesthetic.
 It is the ideology of a society that has reached the limit of profanation and can only alleviate its self-disgust by turning disgust into a higher-order aesthetic category.